carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 # Draw the UPGMA tree
 draw(upgma_tree)
 ~~~
 {: .language-python}
  <a href="../fig/tda_11_philo_tree.png">
   <img src="../fig/tda_11_philo_tree.png" alt="Phylogenetic tree" width="50%" height="auto" />
 </a>

-The phylogenetic tree groups the genomes into pairs, which does not help infer whether horizontal gene transfer occurred at some point during evolution among these species.
+The phylogenetic tree groups the genomes into pairs, which does help infer whether horizontal gene transfer occurred at some point during evolution among these species.
 Next, we will use persistent homology to try to detect this by identifying 1-hole structures.

 ~~~
-matrix_dintancia_genes=distancia(df)
+matrix_distancia_genes=distancia(df)
-persistence_genes=complejo(matrix_dintancia_genes)
+persistence_genes=complejo(matrix_distancia_genes)
 gd.plot_persistence_barcode(persistence_genes)
 ~~~
 {: .language-python}